luna404/HeRAMS-UserManual/UserGuide_en.md

 ### Deleting a record
 1. To delete a record, click the <img src="/media/images/icon_delete_blue.png" height="20" align="top" alt='New record'></img> in the actions column.
-<br>*** Note: Deleted records cannot be undone.
+<br>:warning:*** Note: Deleted records cannot be undone.
 Be careful when deleting a record.***

 <p align="center"><img src="/media/videos/HeRAMS_excel_encoding.gif" alt="data update interface" height="300"></img></p>

 ## 4. HeRAMS Administration
 This chapter provides a more in-depth description of the admin pages in HeRAMS.
 Each section is intended provides a brief description of its purpose and includes a step-by-step guide to help local administrators to commit common tasks.
-<br>*** Note: Access to each of the sub-sections of this chapter are depending on the tasks a users is expected to complete.
+<br>:exclamation:*** Note: Access to each of the sub-sections of this chapter are depending on the tasks a users is expected to complete.
 If you require your permissions to be changed, please contact your system administrator.***
 ### The Workspace Page

 #### Workspace Permissions